djangocon/2024.djangocon.eu/djangocon_2024/content/information/grants/0grants.md

 * people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 * people living with or recovering from substance abuse

-**The closing date for grant applications is April 15th, 23:59 UTC**.
+**The Grant Application Opening will be on March 15th.
+The closing date for grant applications will be April 15th, 23:59 UTC**.
 We aim to inform you of the results within a few days after closing the application window.
 Note that if you need a grant, you must apply before the deadline.
 Moreover, speakers are automatically entitled to a ticket.